-For more information go to servicesaustralia.gov.au/changestofamilypayments servicesaustralia.gov.au/parentalleavepay or call us on the Families line (page 56).
+This payment has recently changed.
+Different rules apply for births or adoptions prior to 1 July 2023.
+For more information go to servicesaustralia.gov.au/changestofamilypayments or call us on the Families line (page 57).

 Parental Leave Pay is a payment within the Paid Parental Leave scheme.
-It helps primary carers take time off work to care for a newborn or recently adopted child, and employers retain skilled staff.
+It helps the carers of newborn or recently adopted children take time off work to provide care, and employers retain skilled staff.